micropython/micropython/README.rst

    make each file independent from each other.

-   -  ``boot.py`` runs only once on start up before USB is initialized.
+   -  ``boot.py`` runs only once on start up before workflows are initialized.
 This lays the ground work for configuring USB at startup rather than it being fixed.
 Since serial is not available, output is written to ``boot_out.txt``.
    -  ``code.py`` (or ``main.py``) is run after every reload until it